origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
-`url` | url to the search endpoint
+`url` | url to the search endpoint.
+Always required.
 `searchAttribute` | the attribute that will be queried.
+Always required.
 `northing` | the attribute for northing coordinates.
 Only if geometryAttribute is not provided.
 `easting` | the attribute for easting coordinates.
 Only if geometryAttribute is not provided.
 `title` | title for the popup presenting the search result `hintText` | placeholder text for the search input.
 Default is Sök.
 `limit` | the max number of suggestions to be displayed.
 Default is 9.
 `minLength` | minimum number of characters to trigger search.
 Default is 4.
-`geometryAttribute` | geometry attribute if northing and easting is not used.
+`geometryAttribute` | geometry attribute is required if northing and easting are not used.
 `maxZoomLevel` | maximum zoom level after selection.
 Default is 2.
 `idAttribute` | attribute in the response storing the feature id.
 `layerNameAttribute` | attribute in the response storing the layer name.
 The layer must be defined in the map.